-Natural Bridge–Hazard Cave Combination Loop at Pickett CCC Memorial State Park Professional Review and Guide
+Natural Bridge–Hazard Cave Combination Loop at Pickett CCC Memorial State Park Professional Guide

 "This is a wonderful park that contains a myriad of good trails that traverse bluffs, arches, rock formations, and nice old-growth forest.
 Although the park itself is small, it is surrounded by the much larger Pickett State Forest, where some of the trails are located.
 Much of this core area of the park is listed on the National Register of Historic Places because of the preservation of the handiwork of the Civilian Conservation Corps (CCC) workers.